groove-x/trio-util/README.md

 What attributes make a good utility function or class?

   * of general use, intuitive, hard to use incorrectly
+  * makes code more readable and reduces cognitive load
   * already vetted for a length of time within a project, ideally used by multiple developers